SerjoPepper/bot-brother/README.md

 #### context.meta
-Meta contain follow fields:
+Meta contain following fields:
   - `user` - see https://core.telegram.org/bots/api#user
   - `chat` - see https://core.telegram.org/bots/api#chat
   - `sessionId` - key name for saving session in redis, currently it is `meta.chat.id`.
 So for group chats your session share between all users in chat.

 #### context.command
 Represents currently handled command.
-Has follow properties:
+Has following properties:
  - `name` - the name of command
  - `args` - arguments for command
  - `type` - Can be `invoke` or `answer`.
 If handler is invoked with `.withContext` method, type is `synthetic`